 |Molecular Weight/ Molar Mass

 Chemical Properties of Butanoic acid – C4H8O2

-- Butanoic acid reacts with sodium hydroxide forms sodium salt of butanoic acid and carbon dioxide and water.
+- Butanoic acid reacts with sodium hydroxide to form the sodium salt of butanoic acid and carbon dioxide and water.

 21C4H8O2 + 20NaOH → 20 NaC4H6O + 4CO2 + 34H2O

 - Butanoic acid on treatment with water forms acetic acid and ether.
 The chemical equation is given below.

 - Used in the manufacture of esters for artificial flavourings, as a food additive, in the manufacture of varnishes, and in decalcifying hides.

 - Used in the manufacture of perfume, flavourings, pharmaceuticals, and disinfectants.

 - Used as an important flavouring agent in a number of food, including beer and may be present in cosmetic and detergent preparation.